Nexedi/jio/docs/sphinx/source/manage_documents.rst

 Method Options and Callback Responses
 -------------------------------------

-To retrieve JIO responses, you have to provide callbacks like this:
+To retrieve jIO responses, you have to provide callbacks like this:

 .. code-block:: javascript